robertoreale/virtuoso-dba/README.md

     SELECT SUM(POWER(2, -level)) sum FROM dual CONNECT BY level < &n;

-# Verify the law of large numbers by rolling a die n times, with n >> 0
+# Verify the law of large numbers

 *Keywords*: CONNECT BY, analytic functions, random values, subqueries, ODCI functions, TABLE function, numerical recipes

+Verify the law of large numbers by rolling a die n times, with n >> 0

     SELECT
         (